 Faculty Research Interests

-Maria McKenna: Educational care, youth voice, qualitative & community based research, urban education
+Maria McKenna: Youth empowerment, qualitative & community based research methods, urban education, Montessori

 Rev. Paulinus Odozor: Moral theology, African Theology, Christian ethics, world religions and world church